Wojtman/10xCookbook/.ai/api-plan.md

 3. **Compression:** Convert to WebP with quality=85
 4. **Storage:** Upload to object storage (Supabase Storage)
 5. **URL Generation:** Return public URL with CDN path
-6. **Cleanup:** Delete temporary anonymous images after 24 hours if not associated with recipe
+6. **Cleanup:** Optionally delete orphaned uploads not associated with any recipe after a retention period

 ---